Designing Our Future - HEB ISD Attendance Boundary Adjustment

 A: SOC students who received a transfer to a SOC program when they entered the program do not need to reapply for a transfer.
-Their transfer is approved through 6th grade in elementary and 9th grade in junior high as long as they remain in the SOC program.
+Their transfer is approved through 6th grade in elementary as long as they remain in the SOC program.

 Students attending a SOC program at their home campus, but live at an address that has been rezoned to a new campus, will need to complete transfer paper work during the Transfer Window.
 Those transfers will be granted in April.

 Q: How will the ABA plan impact current home campus students in the Elementary SOC lottery for 2021-2022?